DontRestOnPretty/at-de-tach/README.md

 A drag and drop text manipulator.

-### Tactile Digital Editing
+### Tactile Digital Text Editing

-The dream back in 2006 when I first saw a multi-touch screen was the ability to quickly separate and reattach blocks of text based on simple rules, like whether they were inside or outside of braces, or being able to manually select/hightlight text which could then be dragged to copy or move it to a new file or position.
+My dream back in 2006, when I first saw a multi-touch screen, was to create the ability to quickly separate and reattach blocks of text based on simple rules.
+I imagined rules like whether they were inside or outside of braces, or being able to manually select/hightlight text which could then be dragged to copy or move it to a new file or position, possibly immediately inserting it into another open text file, or back into itself.

 I felt that boilerplate code and code snippets could then be supercharged by a human interface that allowed physically intuitive editing and a much shorter physical distance to complete the same task.
 Even using a mouse, dragging and